ovh/docs/pages/platform/private-registry/eol-harbor-1.10/guide.en-gb.md

 ## Objective

-OVHcloud Managed Private Registry service provides you a managed, authenticated Docker registry where you can privately store your Docker images.
+The OVHcloud Managed Private Registry service provides you a managed, authenticated Docker registry where you can privately store your Docker images.

-Managed Private Registry is built on Open Source solutions, such as Docker, and the CNCF Harbor project, to guarantee its interoperability.
+Managed Private Registry is built on Open Source solutions such as Docker and the CNCF Harbor project, to guarantee its interoperability.

-The Managed Private Registries based on Harbor 1.x will terminate on August, 1st 2023.
-So the aim of this guide is to show you how to create a new private registry (based on Harbor 2.x) and migrate your data from your 1.x private registry to this new one.
+The Managed Private Registries based on Harbor 1.x will terminate on August 1st 2023.
+The aim of this guide is to show you how to create a new private registry (based on Harbor 2.x) and migrate your data from your 1.x private registry to this new one.

 ## Instructions

-First, follow the [Creating a private registry](../creating-a-private-registry/) guide to create a new private registry named `my-new-registry` for example, with the latest version of Harbor.
+First, follow the guide [Creating a private registry](https://docs.ovh.com/gb/en/private-registry/creating-a-private-registry/) to create a new private registry named `my-new-registry` for example, with the latest version of Harbor.

 ![My new private registry](images/my-new-registry-02.png)

-Follow the [Connecting to the UI](../connecting-to-the-ui/) guide to connect to your new private registry.
+Follow the guide [Connecting to the UI](https://docs.ovh.com/gb/en/private-registry/connecting-to-the-ui/) to connect to your new private registry.

 Now you will configure a replication between your old private registry (in Harbor 1.x) and the new one.